MIMO Channel Estimation using Score-Based Generative Models: Simulation Results and Discussion

 \subsection{Data and Training}

 We use the CDL family of channel models to generate training, validation and test data.
 CDL-D channels are LOS, and generally the easiest to estimate due to their very sparse structure in the beamspace representation.
 CDL-B and -C channels are NLOS, while CDL-A channels have both components.
-While a database of complex-valued measurements and channel state information represents the ideal setting, there is a lack of publicly available datasets of complex-valued channel state information measurements for high-dimensional mmWave scenarios.
-This is partially offset by the recent release of the DeepSense6G \cite{DeepSense} dataset, but scenarios with channel estimation information were still not available at the time of submission.

-For training the deep learning methods (ours, L-DAMP, and WGAN), we use a set of $10000$ channel realization from either the CDL-B or -C model.
-To generate training samples, we increment the seed of the CDL models, and pick the first subcarrier of the first symbol in each generated channel, as these models are designed to output 4-D channel tensors.
+For training, we use $10000$ channel realizations from a specific CDL model.
+To generate training samples, we increment the seed of the CDL generator, and pick the first subcarrier of the first symbol in each generated channel.
 Details about the used parameters are given in Table~\ref{table:data}.
-For tuning methods that have additional hyper-parameters (ours, WGAN, Lasso, and fsAD) we use an additional set of $100$ channel realization from the training distribution for tuning.
-Exact details on the training parameters (optimizer, learning rate, batch size) are available in our source code repository.
+For tuning the hyper-parameter of CS methods we use a set of $100$ channel realization from the training distribution.
+Exact details on the training parameters (optimizer, learning rate, batch size) are available in the source code repository.

-For testing the methods, we generate a new set of $1000$ channel realizations from each target distribution, using different random seeding than training or validation.
-For pilots $\mathbf{P}$, we use matrices of size $N_\mathrm{t} \times N_\mathrm{p}$ with randomly chosen QPSK elements -- this corresponds to unit-power, 2-bit phase quantized random beamforming.
-We normalize all channels using the average, element-wise channel power from the training set, to obtain $\mathbb{E} \left[ \left| h_{i,j} \right|^2 \right] = 1$, and define the SNR as $N_t / \sigma_\mathrm{pilot}^2$.
+For testing, we generate a new set of $100$ channel realizations from each target distribution, using different random seeding than training and validation.
+For pilots $\mathbf{P}$, we use matrices of size $N_\mathrm{t} \times N_\mathrm{p}$ with randomly chosen QPSK elements (unit-power, two-bit phase-quantized random beamforming).
+We normalize all channels using the average channel power from the training set taken across all training samples and entries, and define the average SNR as $N_t / \sigma_\mathrm{pilot}^2$.

-Unless specified otherwise, we use a RefineNet model -- as discussed in Section~\ref{sec:training} -- with a depth of four layers in the encoder and decoder paths, a number of $32$ channels in the first layer, and ReLU activations.
-This leads to the network having a number of five million learnable weights.
-The impact of using a smaller network is investigated in detail in Section~\ref{sec:ablation}.